Researching how light can be used to promote health and wellbeing

-The Lighting Research Center developed a circadian stimulus (CS) calculator to determine CS for any combination of source type and light level in photopic lux.
+The LRC developed a calculator to determine CS for any combination of source type and light level in photopic lux.
+This tool was designed to help lighting professionals select light sources and targeted photopic light levels that will increase the potential for circadian light exposure in a building.
 The calculator is available here.
-This tool was designed to help lighting professionals select light sources and targeted photopic light levels that will increase the potential for circadian light exposure in a building.Please note that clicking this link will directly download a Microsoft Excel file to your computer or device.
+This link will directly download a Microsoft Excel file to your computer or device.

 These look-up charts provide a quick and easy way to estimate the potential average CS value in a space using conventional lighting metrics.

 - Look-up chart, 2 x 4 troffer

 - Look-up chart, direct-indirect

 LD+A Article "Designing with Circadian Stimulus"